Valien/ssh-certificate-demo/README.md

-# Teleport ~ Bastion Exercise
+# SSH Demo with Certificates

 ## Introduction

-Welcome to the Teleport Bastion Exercise.
+Welcome to the SSH Demo with Certificates repo!
 The purpose of this repository is to allow a user to access an isolated node using a bastion or proxy host.

 We will be leveraging Docker containers for both the proxy and application nodes.

+Instead of using SSH Keys for accessing the application node we will generate a short-lived SSH certificate and use that to access the node!
+How cool is that?

-Contact Allen Vailliencourt <allenv@outlook.com> for any questions/comments.
+Contact Allen Vailliencourt ~ <allenv@goteleport.com> ~ for any questions/comments or feel free to open up an issue here on GitHub!

 ***